-- 14.1.
-The Trust will inform individuals of their right to object at the first point of communication, and this information will be outlined in the privacy notice and explicitly brought to the attention of the data subject, ensuring that it is presented clearly and separately from any other information. - 14.2.
-Individuals have the right to object to the following: - Processing based on legitimate interests or the performance of a task in the public interest. - Direct marketing. - Processing for purposes of scientific or historical research and statistics. - 14.3.
-Where personal data is processed for the performance of a legal task or legitimate interests: - An individual's grounds for objecting must relate to his or her particular situation. - The Trust will stop processing the individual's personal data unless the processing is for the establishment, exercise or defence of legal claims, or, where the Trust can demonstrate compelling legitimate grounds for the processing, which override the interests, rights and freedoms of the individual. - 14.4.
-Where personal data is processed for direct marketing purposes: - The Trust will stop processing personal data for direct marketing purposes as soon as an objection is received. - The Trust cannot refuse an individual's objection regarding data that is being processed for direct marketing purposes. - 14.5.
-Where personal data is processed for research purposes: - The individual must have grounds relating to their particular situation in order to exercise their right to object. - Where the processing of personal data is necessary for the performance of a public interest task, the Trust is not required to comply with an objection to the processing of the data. - 14.6.
+- 15.1.
+The Trust will inform individuals of their right to object at the first point of communication, and this information will be outlined in the privacy notice and explicitly brought to the attention of the data subject, ensuring that it is presented clearly and separately from any other information. - 15.2.
+Individuals have the right to object to the following: - Processing based on legitimate interests or the performance of a task in the public interest. - Direct marketing. - Processing for purposes of scientific or historical research and statistics. - 15.3.
+Where personal data is processed for the performance of a legal task or legitimate interests: - An individual's grounds for objecting must relate to his or her particular situation. - The Trust will stop processing the individual's personal data unless the processing is for the establishment, exercise or defence of legal claims, or, where the Trust can demonstrate compelling legitimate grounds for the processing, which override the interests, rights and freedoms of the individual. - 15.4.
+Where personal data is processed for direct marketing purposes: - The Trust will stop processing personal data for direct marketing purposes as soon as an objection is received. - The Trust cannot refuse an individual's objection regarding data that is being processed for direct marketing purposes. - 15.5.
+Where personal data is processed for research purposes: - The individual must have grounds relating to their particular situation in order to exercise their right to object. - Where the processing of personal data is necessary for the performance of a public interest task, the Trust is not required to comply with an objection to the processing of the data. - 15.6.
+The DPO will ensure that details are recorded for all objections received, including those made by telephone or in person, and will clarify each objection with the individual making the request to avoid later disputes or misunderstandings. - 15.7.
 Where the processing activity is outlined above, but is carried out online, the Trust will offer a method for individuals to object online.